thainamhoang/adasite/index.md

 results due to genre distribution imbalances.

 To mitigate the risk, it would be useful to ensure a balanced representation of genres.
-This has been done by "controlling" genres in the correlation analysis.
+This has been done by "controlling" for genres in the correlation analysis.

 #### Sustainability

 Our project requires quite a big computational load, which spends significant amount of energy.
 It is up to discussion if the results provided by this analysis outweigh the energy consumption.
-We can make sure that the servers provided for us run on sustainable energy.
+We could make sure that the servers provided for us run on sustainable energy.

 #### Empowerment

 Our analysis concluded that there is no relation between taking ideas from different genres and the success of a movie.
 We could say that it is good news for pure genre movies that aim to uphold their art.
-If anything it is empowering to smaller genres with smaller budgets and audiences.
+If anything it is empowering to special genres with smaller budgets and audiences.